che-incubator/jetbrains-editor-images/doc/Developer-Guide.md

 ## Prerequisities

-In order to build locally container images, make sure, that **Docker version is 18.09** or higher, since the build scripts use [Docker BuildKit](https://docs.docker.com/develop/develop-images/build_enhancements/).
+In order to build the container images locally, make sure, that **Docker version is 18.09** or higher, since the build scripts use [Docker BuildKit](https://docs.docker.com/develop/develop-images/build_enhancements/).

 > For macOS users, it is needed to ensure that `gnu-getopt` is installed in the system.